zopego/peanutbutter/objectives.md

-1. The objective is to pass tcell events directly into the panelbubble hierarchy.
+1. The objective is to pass tcell events directly into the peanutbutter hierarchy.